 My Literary and Irish Studies research interests are the works of Irish author Thomas Moore (1789-1852), Book History, 19th-century Irish periodicals and newspapers, the history of reading, comic books and graphic novels.

 I am the author of a unit on Electronic Literature for the A335 Literature in Transition module.
-I am currently working on a unit for the new Level 2 module in English A233.
+I am currently working on a unit on illustration for the new Level 2 module in English A233 Telling Stories: The Novel and Beyond.

 I lead the Arts and Humanities in the Digital Age (AHDA) training and development programme for the CHASE doctoral training partnership.
 The AHDA programme has trained over 80 students so far (2015-present).